digi-embedded/meta-digi/meta-digi-containers/README.md

   manifest does not provide one explicitly.
 In that default case it appends a base36-encoded millisecond timestamp suffix, stores the generated `package_id` in the final `manifest.json`, and uses it in the DCP file name.
-- In Yocto builds, `dey-image-container` keeps that unique-name behavior and removes older DCP artifacts with the same `${CONTAINER_NAME}` prefix before generating the new one, so the deploy directory does not keep accumulating previous builds of the same container/runtime.
+- In Yocto builds, `dey-image-dcp` keeps that unique-name behavior and removes older DCP artifacts with the same `${CONTAINER_NAME}` prefix before generating the new one, so the deploy directory does not keep accumulating previous builds of the same container/runtime.

+Intermediate rootfs and OCI outputs are kept available for incremental rebuilds.
-Intermediate outputs generated during the build (LXC bundle, Podman archive, OCI/rootfs files) are removed automatically at the end of artifact creation.
+The LXC bundle and Podman archive are generated as temporary payloads while creating the final DCP artifacts, then removed at the end of artifact creation.

 ## Profiles